-Creating an online store is just the first step - making it sell requires intentional optimization.
+Creating an online store is just the first step.
+Making it sell requires intentional optimization.
 Squarespace includes marketing, analytics, and conversion tools that most store owners set up once and forget about.
 Here are the strategies that actually move the needle.
 For the full e-commerce overview, see our E-Commerce and Monetization guide.

 Optimize Your Storefront Design